nzarg/home_challenge/README.md

 ```

-Just in case you forgot to select to include your SSH key when creating your VPS, these `command`s are helpful for copying your SSH keys from your computer to the target host.
+Just in case you forgot to select to include your SSH key when creating your VPS, these `commands` are helpful for copying your SSH keys from your computer to the target host.

 Copy to Target Host: